Inside: The pantry challenge is a popular way to save money. But how much do they really save? Learn why you can save so much more by skipping it.

-If you’ve done a pantry challenge, then you know the fun of creating a meal from a can of tuna, a bottle of mustard, and a wayward jar of jalapenos.
+Have you ever done a pantry challenge?
+If so, then you know the fun of creating a meal from a can of tuna, a bottle of mustard, and a wayward jar of jalapenos.

-If not, a pantry challenge is when you choose not to buy groceries for a set time.
+A pantry challenge is when you choose not to buy groceries for a set time.
 (Often a month or so.)
-Instead, you use up the food in your house until there is not much left to eat.
+Instead, you use up the food in your house until there isn’t much left to eat.

 It’s a chance to dig out those foods in the back of the pantry.
 The stuff lost in the pit of your deep freezer.
 The leftovers that have lingered in the back of the fridge for far longer than they should have.